tjungbauer/blog-gitops-project-onboarding/README.md

 The following settings are currently used:

-1. **customer.name**: The name of the customer
+1. **tenant.name**: The name of the tenant
-2. **customer.normalized**: Argo CD requires normalized names (lower case and -).
-Since there is currently no way to automatically normalize the customer.name in the ApplicationSet, I decided to create a 2nd parameter.
+2. **tenant.normalized**: Argo CD requires normalized names (lower case and -).
+Since there is currently no way to automatically normalize the tenant.name in the ApplicationSet, I decided to create a 2nd parameter.
 3. **oidc_groups**: Name of the group that is allowed to work with the Argo CD project.
 This group might be created by the Helm Chart or must be known (i.e. is automatically synchronized)
 4. **environment**: Defines the name of the cluster as known in Argo CD. **in-cluster** is the default (local) cluster that Argo CD will create.
 5. **environment-cluster-api**: API of the cluster.